cloudmesh/yamldb/README.md

 It had the ability to use dot notations for the keys instead of nested brackets.
 It als creates parents if they do nt exist

+Note: you must be using python 3.8 or newer

 ```
 pip install yamldb